godaddy/react-img-carousel/README.md

 Running test page:
 ----------------

-Clone the repository, run `npm i` and then run `npm start` and point your browser to `localhost:8080/webpack-dev-server/`
+Clone the repository, run `npm i` and then run `npm run storybook`.
+The Storybook should open in your browser automatically.

 Available props:
 ----------------